One of the biggest misunderstandings when it comes to weight loss is:

 Trying to come up with a set number only leads to more confusion and frustration.

 Some people drastically cut calories in order to lose weight.
 This is a very common mistake and results in a severely compromised metabolism.

 When you skip meals or restrict daily calories, your metabolism adapts by slowing down.
 It thinks that food is scarce and reacts by going into survival mode The end result is a slow metabolism that, instead of burning the calories you eat, stores them as fat.

 The fact is, you must eat plenty of food regularly if you want to maintain a fast burning metabolism.
 A fast burning metabolism is the key to long-term weight loss.

 But just telling you to eat more frequent meals is incomplete advice.
 You must eat certain types of calories in a variety of different patterns each day.

-It speed up in order to try and keep up with the constant changes, and this causes you to burn most of the calories you consume.
+It speed up in order to try and keep up with the constant changes.
+This causes you to burn most of the calories you consume.

 This approach is called calorie shifting, and it is a very sensible alternative to trying to figure out how many calories should one eat per day.

 What makes calorie shifting so practical is the fact that you dont have to count calories or eliminate the foods you enjoy.

 You just have to eat them in specific patterns that stimulate your metabolism.
 Theres no reason to be stuck in the same body forever.